Here are some of the questions and answers people ask about our sweat lodge:

 Back to Top

-Can I bring my child(ren)?: Our regularly scheduled sweat lodge ceremonies are not appropriate for children so please not bring them.
+Can I bring my child(ren)?: Our regularly scheduled sweat lodge ceremonies are not appropriate for children so please do not bring them.
 Their presence will likely be a distraction to the prayers of you and the other persons attending.
 The question does arise as to when a child is old enough to attend one of our regular sweats.
 Most children are old enough by the time they finish high school.
 Some high school aged children are very mature and some are very immature so it is difficult to draw a line.
 If you are not sure it is likely the child is not ready yet.
 Don't hurry your children to leave their childhood sooner then they need.

 On occasion we have special ceremonies for teaching children about the sweat lodge.
 We also have ceremonies for initiating young adults which may include a sweat lodge.
 These might be at menarche, a graduation, or any other biological or social milestone.